github/opensource.guide/_articles/finding-users.md

 ![Public speaking](/assets/images/finding-users/public_speaking.jpg)

-Offline events are a popular way to promote new projects to audiences and are a great way to create a network, especially if you are interested in reaching developers.
+Offline events are a popular way to promote new projects to audiences.
+They're a great way to reach an engaged audience and build deeper human connections, especially if you are interested in reaching developers.

 If you're [new to public speaking](http://speaking.io/), start by finding a local meetup that's related to the language or ecosystem of your project.